-Psalm 73 – The Arc of Devotion Asaph finds himself in a deep dilemma – a full blown crisis of faith.
+Psalm 73 – The Arc of Devotion – Asaph’s full blown crisis of faith.

 Psalm 8 – Mere Mortals At the heart of this hymn of praise is a question, “Why do you bother with us?
 Why take a second look our way?”
 David asks and answers this critical question in an unusual way.
 Instead of lecturing us, he worships God.